The other pages are:

 - One-Gender Race: Fairies are apparently all female.
 In Storybrooke, they are nuns.

-A race of workers and miners, all male and hatched from eggs.
+A race of male workers and miners who are hatched from eggs.

 - Fantastic Caste System: Forced to mine fairy dust, never allowed to leave said mines and are not allowed to fall in love.